Best CoQ10 for Fertility: Ubiquinol Guide

 Is CoQ10 good for male fertility?

 Yes.
 CoQ10 is concentrated in the sperm midpiece, where mitochondria generate the energy for sperm motility.
-Multiple studies show that CoQ10 supplementation improves sperm motility, concentration, and morphology in men with subfertility.
+A meta-analysis of 3 RCTs (296 men) confirmed that CoQ10 supplementation significantly improves sperm concentration and motility (Lafuente et al., 2013).
 Combined with zinc supplements for fertility — which support testosterone production and sperm development — CoQ10 forms part of a well-rounded approach to male reproductive health.

 Does CoQ10 improve fertility?